break in relationship rules

 If you’re taking a break from a long-term relationship, you might be tempted to send something along the lines of “I know we’re on a break, but I just want to be with you!”
 A bit ironic, we’d say.
 Had you shown this much interest before, you wouldn’t have needed a break (ouch, sorry!).

-Likewise, when taking a break in a long-distance relationship, navigating this rough patch single-handedly and the distance between you and your partner can augment the feelings of longing and pining.
+Likewise, when taking a break in a long-distance relationship, navigating this rough patch single-handedly and the distance between you and your partner can augment the feelings of longing.
 In such moments, picking up the phone and texting your partner can seem like the only thing that will bring you solace and comfort.
 And that’s to be expected.

 Related Reading: 9 Tips To Build Harmonious Relationships